-Qualified students in a Bachelor of Science or Clinical Nurse Leader Program receive a $5,000 Nursing Scholarship for an 18-month commitment if selected for the program.
+Qualified students in a Bachelor of Science or Clinical Nurse Leader Program receive a $5,000 Nursing Scholarship for a two year commitment if selected for the program.

 To be eligible for the Clinical Scholars Program, you must be entering your senior year in a BSN or Clinical Nurse Leader Program, have a GPA of 3.0 or greater and sit for the NCLEX exam within 60 days of graduation from your nursing program.
-To learn more and apply, contact Cyndy Ronald, at 410-328-1251 or by e-mail at email@example.com.
+To learn more and apply, contact Cyndy Ronald, by e-mail at firstname.lastname@example.org.

 Student Nurse Residency Program

 For nursing students ready to enhance their clinical competence and prepare for the challenging role ahead, UMMC's Student Nurse Residency Program offers the in-depth training that can put your career on the fast track.
 This is a ten week summer program that typically runs from the first week of June through the first week of August.
 You will work one-on-one with a nurse preceptor, attend education classes, present a poster project at the end of the program and keep bi-weekly journals.